 We have many older trees

-More than 75 per cent of our street and park trees are now at a mature age, meaning their growth phase has declined, or will soon.
+More than 75 per cent of our street and park trees are now at a mature age.
+Many of these trees are now beginning declined, or will soon.

 Older trees are more prone to stress caused by: